AresMUSH/aresmush/plugins/login/help/en/privacy.md

 ## Who Can View Your Data

-Debug logs and everything in the database is accessible to the game owner and players with coder privileges.
-Beyond that, Ares commands limit who can view what.
+All built-in commands limit stored data to people who should have access to it, as described below.
 But again we'll reiterate:

 > Just as with any online service, **any** data transmitted to the server and/or stored in the database is ultimately accessible to the game owner and anyone they choose to share it with.
 Sensitive information is best kept off-game.